Show a count of actors

 In the first line of the query builder, accept the defaults count and select user (actors) from the drop-down list.

 In the second line of the query builder, accept the default: Filtered to all user actors.

 In the third line of the query builder, accept the default: Split by none.

 Specify the Starting time for the query by either selecting from the drop-down list, clicking the calendar icon and selecting a date from the pop-up calendar, or clicking text field and entering the desired value.
 In our example, we entered a value of 180 days ago.
-For more information on how Scuba handles time intervals, see Specify relative time in a query.
+For more information on how Scuba handles time intervals, see Specify time in a query.

 For the Ending time, select now.